 Sober Monitors

 Chapters hosting social events must include a list of Sober Monitors to monitor the event.
 There should be a minimum of 1 TIPs trained sober monitor per 25 guests/participants.
-Sober Monitors must be active members approved by the Office of Student Involvement.
+Sober Monitors must be active members approved by the Office of Fraternity and Sorority Life.
 These individuals may not consume alcoholic beverages before, during, or after the event.
+TIPS Certification is valid for three (3) years.

 Responsibilities of Sober Monitors, must include but are not limited to: